MelodyShih/homo_mg/README.md

 # HomoPaper
-Supplementary codes to an article
+Supplementary codes to the article

+"AN ITERATIVE METHOD FOR ELLIPTIC PROBLEMS WITH RAPIDLY OSCILLATING COEFFICIENTS"